charis-the-programmer/Codeswag-Tutorials/Python for Data Science/Python for Data Science - First Steps.md

     When you have entered the information for the first cell, press **Alt + Enter**

     Change this nnext cell to markdown.
-Here we will output how theequation is solved.
+Here we will output how the equation is solved.
 Type this and press **Alt + Enter**:
     `$$ x = \frac{-b + \sqrt(b^2-4ac)}{2a} $$`

     `$$ x = \frac{-b - \sqrt(b^2-4ac)}{2a} $$`